aavhanwinjit/mua_research/README.md

     │   ├── app_export.dart         - It contains commonly used file imports
-    │   ├── constants               - It contains static constant class file │   └── utils                   - It contains common files and utilities of the application ├── presentation                - It contains widgets of the screens ├── routes                      - It contains all the routes of the application └── theme                       - It contains app theme and decoration classes └── widgets                     - It contains all custom widget classes
+    │   ├── constants               - It contains static constant class file │   └── utils                   - It contains common files and utilities of the application ├── features                    - It contains widgets of the screens ├── routes                      - It contains all the routes of the application └── theme                       - It contains app theme and decoration classes └── widgets                     - It contains all custom widget classes